junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "So what now?"
 Dean swallows, preparing himself for an answer that he may not like.
 Eyeing upwards, then down, he wonders where the Death would lead him to, Heaven?
 Hell?

-"I tell this to your brother the last time we met, and I'm telling this to you now, Dean Winchester," in his iconic solemn tone, Death tells him.
+"I tell this to your brother the last time we met, and I'm telling this to you now, Dean Winchester."
+In his iconic solemn tone, Death tells him.
 "I try very hard to not pass judgement at times like this, but you..."
 A pause, he regards him, then, "Well played, my boy."

 Dean blinks.
 Approval from the Death himself, he has to admit he'd never see this coming.
 He nods in appreciation.